Get to Know Beets

 Beets’ Nutritional Profile:

 Beets are not called superfood for nothing.
-They provide a wide variety of health benefits because of their nutritional content - including vitamins, minerals, and organic compounds.
+They provide a wide variety of health benefits because of their nutritional content – including vitamins, minerals, and organic compounds.
 And remember, they arealso high in fiber as well as essential fatty acids.
-Although it contains no cholesterol and is very low in calories, the intake of beets should still be regulated since they have the highest sugar content among all vegetables.
+The intake of beets should still be regulated since they have the highest sugar content among all vegetables.
+This is despite the fact that it contains no cholesterol and is very low in calories.
 Here are the vitamins and minerals found in beets:

 Betalain is a type of phytonutrient found in beets which provide antioxidant, anti-inflammatory and cancer-protective benefits for the body.
 Betalains work especially well with glutathione as they facilitate the excretion of toxins from our system.